 Diminutive, friendly and elegant

 This is a smaller spout resembling what's called a Lamb's tongue scupper which is commonly found on building walls to handle rain water.
 It can be used on a smaller swimming pool bond beam or an average sized wall fountain.
 The shape is nice round and friendly.
-If one was to accidentaly bump into it, the incident would be fogotten - there shouldn't be any permanent scars.
+If one was to accidentally bump into it, the incident would be forgotten - there shouldn't be any permanent scars.

 In spite of it's small size it does tend to project water fairly far - almost the same distance as it's larger namesake the Oona.
 Please don't consider this part for use as a scupper for any sort of drainage, it's just too small to handle anything larger than 1 in. pipe.

-Well mannered flows
+Well Mannered flows

 This spout is all about manners.
 The water flows out of the spout like water out of an pitcher.
 And I'm not talking about a beer pitcher!
 Rather one of the stoneware ewers commonly found next to a washbasin.
 You might catch sight of of one in a western.
 John Wayne would saunter up to the dresser and pour some water over his hands.
 For all his bravado even he understood there were times when water just needed to go where it was told and not splash around all over the place